Andrea Pfeffer-FerklováPrevious mayors

 Settlements and evidence of the area being populated as far back as the Bronze Age were discovered recently.
-Slavic tribes alo populated the area.
-Charles VI, Holy Roman Emperor, explored the area in 1350 and established it as a spa center, near the site of a spring.
-The town has been under the influence of many tribes and conqueres during its hundreds-of-years-old history.
-After World War I, the area was populated by a large German-speaking group.
-After the war, the area became a part of Czechoslovakia and after World War II ended, the German population was expelled from the area and the town was renamed to Karlovy Vary.
-Today the town is a majot spa and recreational center in central Europe.
+Slavic tribes settled there later.
+Charles VI, Holy Roman Emperor, explored the lands in 1350 and established a spa centre near the site of a spring.
+The town has been under the influence of many tribes and conquerers during its hundreds-of-years-old history.
+After World War I, the area was populated by a large German-speaking group and the town was known as Carlsbad.
+After the war, the area became a part of Czechoslovakia and following the end of World War II, the German population was expelled and the town was renamed to Karlovy Vary.
+Today the town is a majot spa and recreational centre in central Europe.

 Karlovy Vary is a town in the region of Bohemia.
-It is situated at about 130km west of Prague.
-In 2016, the population numbered nearly 50,000 people.
+It is situated at about 130 km west of Prague.
+In 2016, the population numbered nearly 50,000 persons.

 Karlovy Vary is a major spa center in the Bohemia region.
-The major branch of the town's economy is tourism due to its location to 13 huge hot springs and several hundred more smaller springs.
-In Czech Republic, Karlovy Vary is the most visited spa town.
+The major branch of the town's economy is tourism due to the presence of 13 huge hot springs and several hundred smaller ones.
+In the Czech Republic, Karlovy Vary is the most visited spa town.

 Karlovy Vary is famous for its hot springs and attracts thousands of tourists.
-It one of the most frequently visited spa centers in Czech Republic.
-The town, however, also hosts the Karlovy Vary International Film Festival.
+It is one of the most frequently visited spa centers in Czech Republic.
+The town also hosts the Karlovy Vary International Film Festival.